LibreCAD/docs/guides/blocks.rst

 Importing Blocks
 ----------------

-Blocks can also be inserted from a file from other sources.
+Blocks can also be inserted from as a file from other sources.
 With an open drawing:

     - Select **File -> Import -> Block**.
     - Locate and select the block drawing file and click "Open".